20101301-Alina-Hasan/Parallel-HyperLogLog/Parallel HyperLogLog For Scalable Cardinality Estimation.md

 - **Single-threaded row-wise computation**
 - **Column-wise cardinality estimation**

+Metrics will include execution time, memory usage, and estimation error.
+Implementations will use multiprocessing and benchmarking libraries such as `timeit` or `perf_counter`.
 This evaluation will offer insights into how effectively parallelism reduces computation time and resource usage in practice.

 ---